 Second-year students are eligible for one-third and one-half time appointments to teach undergraduate creative writing classes at the Writers' Workshop.

 A number of one- and two-year non-teaching fellowships are available to incoming students.
-For example, the Truman Capote Literary Trust provides six generous fellowships to first year students, at $16,000 each, plus tuition remission.
-The other fellowships range from $12,000 to $18,500; complete tuition remission is included with most of these.
+For example, the Truman Capote Literary Trust provides six generous fellowships to first year students, at $16,000 each, plus a tuition scholarship.
+The other fellowships range from $12,000 to $18,500; a full tuition scholarship is included with most of these.

 All graduate students are eligible for health and dental insurance through the University of Iowa.
 For students with fellowships and assistantships one-quarter time or more, the University contributes approximately 90% of the total cost of coverage, depending on the type of plan selected.
 Visit the Benefits website for more information about health insurance plans and coverage rates.